Adam-Thain/Portfolio/README.md

 Adam Thain - Online Portfolio

 Hello!
 My name is Adam, and I'm a aspiring game programmer.
-I'm a UK citizen originally from Norway, I'm a graduate of computer games technology with a 2:1 Degree from the open university obtained from the Somerset College of Arts and Technology, Throughout the years a have gathered a huge variaty of experiences and I wish only to share my wealth of experiences through the art form of Video Games.
+I'm a UK citizen originally from Norway, I'm a graduate of computer games technology with a 2:1 Degree from the open university obtained from the Somerset College of Arts and Technology, Throughout the years I have gathered a huge variaty of experiences and I wish only to share my wealth of experiences through the art form of Video Games.

 ----------------------------------------------------------------------------------------------------------------------------------------
 ADAM THAIN